Oviemena/Oviemena/README.md

 # 👋 Hi, I’m Oviemena Abraham Okpowodu.
-- I'm a software Engineer who loves to create web applications using Django, React/Next and  Express Js.
+- I'm a software Engineer who loves to modern web  applications with JavaScript, Python and Java.

 ## 👀 I’m interested in...